 CloudBlades.
-With the Local-AS configuration in the 3.0.1 version for
+With the Local-AS configuration in the 3.1.1 version

-the CloudBlade, the ECMP onboarding of sites is simplified by just
+for the CloudBlade, the ECMP onboarding of sites is simplified by

-having to configure the prisma_access tag on a site, in conjunction with
+just having to configure the prisma_access tag on a site, in conjunction

-the ability to add new links to the site and have them automatically
+provides the ability to add new links to the site and have them

-be added to the ECMP bundle, providing the site with an additional
+automatically be added to the ECMP bundle, providing the site with

-can be disabled or modified for a given site.
-All circuits that
+circuits, but can be disabled or modified for a given site.
+All

-have reachability to Prisma Access will automatically be added to
+circuits that have reachability to Prisma Access will automatically

 interface, select your site.